-- 1. A DSM diagnosis found in the Feeding and Eating Disorder section is the primary focus of active, daily treatment.
+- 1. A DSM diagnosis found in the Feeding and Eating Disorder section is the primary focus of active treatment each program day.
 For members significantly underweight (IBW < 90%), the expectation of weight gain of 1 pound each week. - 2.
-There is a reasonable expectation for improvement in the severity of the current acute symptoms and behaviors and this requires a minimum of thirty hours each week to provide treatment, structure and support. - 3.
+There is a reasonable expectation for improvement in the severity of the current acute symptoms and behaviors and this requires a minimum of twenty hours each week to provide treatment, structure and support. - 3.
 The treatment is not primarily social, custodial, interpersonal, domiciliary or respite care. - 4.
 The program progressively provides opportunities to be exposed to stressors that result or contribute to eating disorder behaviors, such as eating out, grocery store shopping, etc. - 5.
-Family/support system coordination as evidenced by contact with family to discuss current treatment as well as support needed to continue treatment at lower levels of care. - 6.
-For members receiving treatment outside of their geographic home, discharge planning proactively reflects and mitigates the higher risk of relapse associated with treatment away from home. - 7.
-The treatment plan is focused on the alleviation of eating disorder symptoms and precipitating psychosocial stressors that are interfering with the member's ability to transition to treatment at a less intensive level of care. - 8.
-For members with a recent history of frequent treatment usage involving multiple treatment attempts at partial hospitalization rehabilitation care, there must be documentation of the ability to participate in and benefit from the treatment at the partial hospitalization level of care. - 9.
-The member is displaying increasing motivation, interest in and ability to actively engage in his/her eating disorder treatment, as evidenced by active participation in groups, cooperation with treatment plan, working on assignments, increasing ability to eat independently, actively developing discharge plans and other markers of treatment engagement. - 10.
-There is documentation of member progress towards objective, measureable and time-limited treatment goals that must be met for the member to transition to the next appropriate level of care.
-If the member is not progressing appropriately or if the member's condition has worsened, there is evidence of active, timely reevaluation and treatment plan modifications to address the current needs and stabilize the symptoms necessitating the continued stay. - 11.
-There is documentation that frequent attempts are made to secure timely access to all current and post-discharge treatment resources and housing (including alternative contingency plans) needed to adequately support timely movement to the next appropriate lower level of care. - 12.
-If present, biomedical complications and/or psychiatric comorbidities receive active medical management as appropriate.
+Family/support system coordination as evidenced by contact with family to discuss current treatment and support needed to transition and maintain treatment at lower levels of care. - 6.
+If a member is receiving treatment outside of their geographic home, discharge planning proactively reflects and mitigates the higher risk of relapse associated with treatment away from home.

-13. Despite intensive therapeutic efforts, this level of care is necessary to treat the intensity, frequency and duration of current behaviors and symptoms.
+- 7. If a member has a recent history involving multiple treatment attempts with recidivism, the facility develops and implements a treatment plan focused on increasing motivation, readiness for change, practicing new skills to facilitate the development of recovery and other supports to benefit the member in his/her recovery process. - 8.
+The member is displaying increasing motivation, interest in and ability to actively engage in his/her eating disorder treatment, as evidenced by active participation in groups, cooperation with treatment plan, working on assignments, increasing ability to eat independently, actively developing discharge plans and other markers of treatment engagement. - 9.
+The member's treatment plan is centered on the alleviation of disabling symptoms and precipitating psychosocial stressors.
+There is documentation of member progress towards objective, measurable and time-limited treatment goals that must be met for the member to transition to the next appropriate level of care.
+If the member is not progressing appropriately or if the member's condition has worsened, there is evidence of active, timely reevaluation and treatment plan modifications to address the current needs and stabilize the symptoms necessitating the continued stay. - 10.
+There is documentation that frequent attempts are made to secure timely access to all current and post-discharge treatment resources and housing (including alternative contingency plans) needed to adequately support timely movement to the next appropriate lower level of care. - 11.
+If present, biomedical complications and/or psychiatric comorbidities receive active medical management as appropriate. - 12.
+Despite intensive therapeutic efforts, this level of care is necessary to treat the intensity, frequency and duration of current behaviors and symptoms.